hoanhtung/udacity-building-ci-cd-pipeline/README.md

 ## Enhancements

 In the future, I think the repository will be large, so I want to reduce checkout time, limit how far back in history to download.
-It is possible to specify fetchDepth to do a [shallow fetch](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/pipeline-options-for-git?view=azure-devops&tabs=yaml#shallow-fetch) which could improve performance and also help you conserve network and storage resources.
-It might also save time.
+It is good approach to use fetchDepth to do a [shallow fetch](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/pipeline-options-for-git?view=azure-devops&tabs=yaml#shallow-fetch) which could improve performance and also help you conserve network and storage resources.

 ## Demo
 [Demo on Youtube](https://youtu.be/Hu058Zl8rWg)